-What is Vermicomposting?
+What Is Vermicomposting?

 I grew up recycling and well, I love nature, so I wanted to find a way to help reduce my waste.
 I ordered the Worm Factory 360 composting bin to keep indoors and it's surprisingly fun.
-There is no smell and it is just the right size for a two-person household.
+There is no smell, and it is just the right size for a two-person household.
 They turn my kitchen scraps into a dark, rich, and healthy soil enhancer.
-I use the compost, or 'worm castings', to mix into gardening soil.
+I use the compost, or "worm castings," to mix into gardening soil.
 My plants have been thanking me by having increased growth and producing delicious fruit.

-They can also live in outdoor compost systems, in the grow beds of aquaponic systems, enhance the health of your lawn, aerate potted plants, rejuvenate farm land by putting nutrients back into the soil, and be grown to be used as fish bait.
+They can also live in outdoor compost systems, in the grow beds of aquaponic systems, enhance the health of your lawn, aerate potted plants, rejuvenate farmland by putting nutrients back into the soil, and be grown to be used as fish bait.

 Okay, so you've taken the plunge and have started your very own worm composter but your worms have decided to make a break for it.
 What's the matter, are they not happy in their new home?
 Actually, they are not!
 Here are some proven tips to prevent them from escaping.

 1. Did you leave the lights on?